os-js/manual.os-js.org/src/tutorial/provider/README.md

 A Service Provider registers services that provide features for OS.js.

-These are loaded on startup on both the client and server.
+> Service Providers have the same interface and initialization/startup procedure in both client and server.

 ## Usage